EudyContreras/Chronox.NetCore/README.md

 * If no day is specified in expressions such as "next month" the day will be set to the first of said month.
 * If no day is specified in expressions such as "in 4 months", the dayofweek will be left the same,
 * The settings is still in WIP.
 More options will be added and some may be removed.
+* Chronox has some limitations and in its current state it may failed to accurately extract data if common sentence forming conventions are not used such as proper punctuation.
+A fix for this is being prioritized

 ## Future works: